SAP-samples/teched2023-AD263/exercises/ex0/README.md

 ![](./images/demo_app_success_exception.png)

 > [!NOTE]
-> How exceptions are raised in the customer applications:

-Exceptions in this sample application are created with slf4j logging facility.
+> Exceptions in this sample application are created with slf4j logging facility.
 The generic approach to raise an exception is done as shown in the code snippet below

 ```
 import org.slf4j.Logger;